-Logically, given its price and its small engine integrated in the rear hub, it encounters more difficulties on steep roads and more technical climbs.
+Logically, given its price and its small engine integrated into the rear hub, it encounters more difficulties on steep roads and more technical climbs.
 Its rather nervous engine lacks linearity and gives the impression of providing the entire torque from the first pedal stroke.

 This feeling can be confusing during the first few kilometers but can be understood over time.
 It is certainly not ideal, but again, at less than 1000 euros it is a compromise that a cyclist will willingly make.